Marilyn Lubin Memorial

 The Marilyn Lubin Memorial Walking Horse Team Riding Championship is open to any flat-shod horse that has qualified by showing in an under saddle class in any of these divisions: All Day Pleasure, Classic Park Pleasure, Country Pleasure, Lite Shod, or Trail Pleasure.
 One team rider will show the first way and the second rider will show on the reverse.
 Teams can consist of any combination of professional trainers, amateur and youth riders (youth riders cannot ride stallions).
 Horses may be shown in either English or Western tack/attire, but not a combination of both.

-Marilyn Davis Lubin was born in Milan, TN and grew up loving horses from childhood.
+Marilyn Davis Lubin was born in Milan, Tennessee and grew up loving horses from childhood.
 At a young age, Marilyn was committed to learning to ride and continued that through her entire life.
 Her passion for horses was rekindled later in life when she and her husband, Nathan Lubin, moved near Shelby Farms to build a house in which they could live with their horses.
 Marilyn’s focus was training and showing Tennessee Walking horses and over the years participated in and won many shows with her Tennessee Walking show horses, Cash and Grey Eagle.
 Although Marilyn was taken from us way before her time, her horses are exercised regularly by her grandchildren who continue her love for Tennessee Walking horses.

-For more information contact the show manager, Mark Farrar, at 615-604-4616 or GCHSmanager@gmail.com.
+For more information contact the show manager, Mark Farrar via email, or at 615-604-4616.

 Germantown Charity Horse Show

 7745 Poplar Pike | Germantown, TN 38138